fielding/intent-plus-plus/README.md

 ## Inspiration and credit

 This plugin is heavily inspired by Boris Tane's (@boristane) workflow writeup, "How I Use Claude Code".
-I had been using a similar approach for awhile, but Boris did a much better job articulating it than I had.
-He also iterated more than I did on the plan usually.
-It aims to package that research-first, iterative planning loop into reusable skills and scripts.
+I had been using a similar approach for awhile, but Boris did a much better job articulating it than I can.
+The purpose of this repository is to package that iterative planning loop into reusable skills, scripts, hooks and other tooling in the future.

 - https://boristane.com/blog/how-i-use-claude-code